MillenniumMachines/Milo-V2.0/README.md

   * Work with kit providers to get the correct inserts.
   * Try and avoid vendor-specific printed parts _if at all possible_.
 * VFD configuration, particularly when kits are released with a "preconfigured" VFD that is _not_ preconfigured (correctly).
   * Modbus configuration of VFD?
+* Think about increasing spindle mounting plate width to 120mm to accommodate 98mm spacing on readily available spindle clamps.
+* Spec threaded lead-screw nuts as part of BOM.